 The spread of Islam in these territories established a new mode of urban planning.
 The majority of urban towns and cities beginning west in Muslim Spain, North Africa, the Middle East, and Central Asia and reaching east in the Indian subcontinent and ending in the Muslim towns established in China had the same core elements of the Islamic city.
 Ibn Battuta, when he visited the Muslim quarter of a Chinese town, observed that its market was arranged exactly as in the towns of the dar al-Islam (abode of Islam).
-1 The souq was an essential enterprise to the socioeconomic constitution of any Islamic city.
+1 The souq was an essential part of the socioeconomic fabric of any Islamic city.

 Islamic cities like Alexandria, Gaza, Damascus, Baghdad, Rayy, Bukhara, Samarkand, Mecca, and Aden were prominent trade and port cities that coalesced along the Silk Road.
 The Arab and Muslim rulers established grandiose urban metropolises with proper urban planning, facilities, and amenities.
 One of the most vital establishments in any Islamic city at the center of economic life was the public market (Ara. souq, Per.
 Bazaar).